demidenm/openneuro_glmfitlins/statsmodel_specs/ds005418/group_gas/README.md

 #### 4.4.3 Flagged Subjects
 The quality assessment pipeline evaluates volumetric data across multiple dimensions to identify problematic datasets.
 Subjects are flagged using:

-  - Dice Estimate: Similarity coefficient between subject r-squared maps and Target Space MNI152 mask falls below .80 (captures dropout and excess non-brain voxels)
+  - Dice Estimate: Similarity coefficient between subject r-squared maps and Target Space MNI152 mask falls below .85 (captures dropout and excess non-brain voxels)
   - Voxels Outside of Mask: Percentage of voxels outside of the target brain mask is greater than the .10% (liberal threshold due to liberal brain masks in fMRIPrep BOLD, captures mostly non-brain voxels)

-The subjects flagged for gas are: sub-026, sub-034, sub-042
+The subjects flagged for gas are:
+None Subjects Flagged

 The distribution for subjects and runs in gas are below.